Knife Sharpening Tips: How to Keep Your Blades Razor Sharp

 1. Important Note to Customers

 When you re-profile to a very low angle you wind up with a very wide bevel that is very difficult to get sharp, and it leaves you with a very weak edge.
 Instead, keep your primary bevel up at 19 degrees or higher and put on a second bevel between 10 and 15 degrees.
-You can make you primary bevel very small, like 25 or 30 thousandths wide.
+You can make your primary bevel very small, like 25 or 30 thousandths wide.
 Now the knife will re-sharpen in seconds with only a very fine stone or even a tape.
 This will make the knife cut with such little effort it will amaze you.
 Also note, this is not a micro bevel.
 A micro bevel is achieved with the ceramic hone.

 Second Note to customers: If you are sharpening a flexible blade, move the knife across the machine as you sharpen.
 If you are sharpening a stiff blade, put the knife across the machine and sharpen the whole blade without moving the knife.
 This will give you perfect tracking and a slight angle gain at the tip, which helps minimize the wide bevel that develops at the end of the knife.
-The wide bevel develops because as you get closer to the tip, the edge of the knife moves in to a thicker part of the blade.
+The wide bevel develops because as you get closer to the tip, the edge of the knife moves into a thicker part of the blade.
 Learn more specific knife sharpening techniques below.

 2. Serrated Knives